osantiago/TourOfHeroesAngular/README.md

 # TourOfHeroesAngular
-Front end for Tour of Heros
+### Front end for Tour of Heros

+Front end using Angular 6.
+Created service that communicates with REST API.